The Amex EveryDay® Preferred Credit Card

 As a new cardholder, you can earn 15,000 Membership Rewards points after spending $1,000 in purchases during your first three months.

-This isn’t a bad welcome bonus by any means, but how valuable it’ll be varies greatly depending on what you redeem it for.
-The Points Guy values each point at a stellar 2 cents through certain point transfer options.
-In that case, your intro bonus would be worth $300.
+This welcome bonus isn’t a bad by any means, but how valuable it’ll be varies greatly depending on what you redeem it for.
+Bankrate values each point at a stellar 2.1 cents through certain point transfer options.
+In that case, your intro bonus would be worth up to $315.
 But the point value can sharply drop if you put them toward non-travel options.
 Redeeming for cash back via statement credit would reduce this intro offer’s value to $90.

-And, other cards with a similar annual fee offer much more valuable introductory bonuses.
-If you can meet the $4,000 in three months spending requirement, the Chase Sapphire Preferred® Card offers one of the highest welcome offers for travel: 60,000 Chase Ultimate Rewards points.
+However, other cards with a similar annual fee may offer much more valuable introductory bonuses.
+For example, if you can meet the spending requirement of $4,000 in your first three months, the Chase Sapphire Preferred® Card offers: 60,000 Chase Ultimate Rewards points.
+That’s worth up to $750 in travel through Chase.

 The American Express Membership Rewards points you’ll be earning are some of the most valuable travel rewards on the market, and the Amex Everyday Preferred credit card is one of the best ways to earn them from day-to-day expenses.